ijlee2/codemod-utils/tutorials/ember-codemod-rename-test-modules/09-refactor-code-part-2.md

     );
     ```

-See if you can write 5 more tests:
+Use the starter code to write 5 more tests:

 - A base case for a TypeScript file
 - An edge case, where the file is empty